-To complete the analysis for Hamilton County, project economists customized an input-output model based on the local dollar flow among 533 finely detailed industries within the unique economy of Hamilton County.
+To complete the analysis for the City of Columbia, project economists customized an input-output model based on the local dollar flow among 533 finely detailed industries within the unique economy of Maury County.
 This was accomplished by using detailed data on employment, incomes, and government revenues provided by the U.S. Department of Commerce (County Business Patterns, the Regional Economic Information System, and the Survey of State and Local Finance), local tax data (sales taxes, property taxes, and miscellaneous local option taxes), as well as the survey data from the responding nonprofit arts and cultural organizations and their audiences.